-This summer, Osprey introduced the Osprey Farpoint 40, an excellent small travel backpack.
-They were kind enough to send me one to try out and I wish we’d had this backpack on for the long-term travel we did around Argentina a few years ago.
+We were excited when Osprey introduced the Osprey Farpoint 40, an excellent small travel backpack.
+They were kind enough to send us one to try out, and we wish we’d had this backpack for the long-term travel we did around Argentina a few years ago.
 It’s comfortable, compact, attractive, and has lots of pockets.
 Plus, the Farpoint 40 is the ideal backpack for packing light.
-Here’s why I love it.
+Here’s our Osprey Farpoint 40 review and why we love it.

 Osprey Farpoint 40 review